gyotro/URLShortener/README.md

 * Spring Boot (Kotlin) application for URL Shortening, using Redis as persistency;
 * Docker and Docker Compose files for containerization;
-* YAML files for K8S deployment: SAP BTP Kyma has been choosed for deployment
+* YAML files for K8S deployment: SAP BTP Kyma has been choosed for deployment;
+* GitHub action for Continuous Integration.